University Policies and Procedures

 Decisions on closings and/or delays will be made jointly by the Chief of Staff, Senior Vice President for Academic Affairs and the Senior Vice President for Operations following the consultation with other appropriate officials, including the President.
 Should only one or two of those three persons be available, the ones available will make the decision.

-Every effort will be made to reach decisions to allow time for adequate notification to the news media, and in turn, those affected.
+Every effort will be made to reach decisions to allow time for adequate notification of those affected.

 South Charleston Campus and Other Education Centers

 Because weather conditions can vary substantially, it is possible that classes will be delayed or cancelled at some locations and not at others.
-The Vice President for Regional Operations, in consultation with staff at other learning centers, will decide on class cancellations.
+The chief administrative officer for each location, in consultation with local staff, will decide on class cancellations.

 Procedures for delayed openings and class cancellations are similar to those for the South Charleston campus.
-At Point Pleasant, Beckley, and Teays Valley, local media will provide information regarding cancellations.
-In addition, each site has a weather hot line:
+At Point Pleasant, Beckley, and Teays Valley, information regarding cancellations will be provided on the University website, and through MU Alert, the University's official Facebook and Twitter social media accounts, and local media.

 Because there may be classes meeting on an irregular schedule in a geographically dispersed area throughout the semester, decisions about whether to meet during inclement weather will be made by the instructor.
 Those decisions will be transmitted to students by e-mail or other methods as agreed by students and the instructor.